WATFIV: WATFOR 7040

 Richard Shirley and Robert Zarnke, led by Peter Shantz, developed a Fortran compiler for the IBM 7040 computer called WATFOR.
 Its objectives were fast compilation speed and effective error diagnostics at both compile and execution time.
 It eliminates the need for a separate linking step and, as a result, FORTRAN programs which contain no syntax errors are placed into immediate execution.
 Professor J. Wesley Graham provided leadership throughout the project.

 This simple, one-step process allowed non-experienced programmers to learn programming with lower cost in time and computing resources.

-To aid in debugging, the compiler uses an innovative approach to checking for undefined variables (an extremely common mistake by novice programmers).
+To aid in debugging, the compiler uses an innovative approach to checking for uninitialized variables (an extremely common mistake by novice programmers).
 It uses a diagnostic feature of the 7040 that can deliberately set areas of memory to bad parity.
-When a program tries to reference variables that hadn't been set, the machine takes an interrupt (handled by the Watfor runtime routines) and the error is reported to the user as an undefined variable.
-This has the pleasant side effect of checking for undefined variables with essentially no CPU overhead.
+When a program tries to reference variables that hadn't been set, the machine takes an interrupt (handled by the Watfor runtime routines) and the error is reported to the user as an uninitialized variable.
+This has the pleasant side effect of checking for uninitialized variables with essentially no CPU overhead.

 WATFOR quickly gained popularity and over 75 institutions installed it on their IBM 7040 systems.
 The distribution of the compiler was handled by Sandra Bruce (née Hope).

 WATFOR 360

-In 1966, the University planned to replace the 7040 with an IBM System/360 computer, which was much faster but not software compatible.
+In 1966, the university planned to replace the 7040 with an IBM System/360 computer, which was much faster but not software compatible.
 A team of full-time employees and undergraduate students was formed to write an IBM 360 version.
 The project members, Betty Schmidt, Paul Dirksen, Paul H. Cress, Lothar K. "Ned" Kesselhut, Bill Kindree and Dereck Meek, were later joined by Mike Doyle, Rod Milne, Ron Hurdal and Lynn Williams, completed 360 WATFOR in the early part of 1967.

 Many other institutions (universities, colleges, businesses and governmental agencies) started using the WATFOR compiler to meet needs similar to those experienced at the University of Waterloo.
 The distribution of the software and customer support was carried on by Sandra Ward.

 WATFIV

+The listing for a WATFIV student program run done in 1973 illustrate the environment that WATFOR/WATFIV thrived in: university computing center, keypunch terminals for card deck inputs and line printers for outputs, fast turn-around to students, limited computer resources required.

 As a result of proposals from the SHARE user group Fortran committee and others, a new version called WATFIV was produced in 1968.
-WATFIV introduced new features such as CHARACTER variables and direct-access input-output.
-The Association for Computing Machinery presented Paul Cress and Paul Dirksen the Grace Murray Hopper Award for contributions to the WATFOR and WATFIV projects in 1972.
-The WATFIV compiler was included in the DATAPRO Honour Roll for 1975 and 1976.
+WATFIV introduced new features such as CHARACTER variables, formatted writes to memory, and direct-access input-output.
+In terms of code generation strategies, WATFIV produced absolute code.

 People involved with maintenance and enhancement included Bernie Murphy, Martin Wiseman and Yvonne Johnson.

 WATFIV was pronounced as "WHAT FIVE" (and sometimes "WATT FIVE"), but, as was realized at the time, could also (almost) still be pronounced as "WHAT FOR", as in WAT-F-IV (Waterloo Fortran IV).